 Hair color, nose, length of legs, width of shoulders, etc.

-When in fact, the discovery of true beauty is an endless expedition.
+The discovery of true beauty is an endless expedition of ecstasy.

-What would happen if you, you being men, developed a list of one hundred questions and sat and interviewed your wife or girlfriend?
+What would happen if you developed a list of one hundred questions and sat and interviewed your spouse, girlfriend or partner?

 Interview not interrogate.

 Find out where their heart is, what is important to them.

 Find out what meal they would like to be served, in detail, not what meal they can best serve.

 Until you discover who they really are, you will never realize the true attribute of their beauty, their soul.

 Personally, I do not believe you can make a decision to love someone nor can you make a decision not to.